Mean Girls (musical): West End (2024–2025)

 After a planned 2021 West End production was cancelled due to the COVID-19 pandemic, a production began previews at the Savoy Theatre on June 5, 2024, with an opening night on June 26.
 The cast includes Charlie Burn as Cady, Georgina Castle as Regina, Elèna Gyasi as Gretchen, Grace Mouat as Karen, Elena Skye as Janis, Tom Xander as Damian, Daniel Bravo as Aaron, Lucca Chadwick-Patel as Kevin, Ako Mitchell as Mr Duvall, and Zoë Rainey as Ms Norbury, Mrs George and Ms Heron.
 The show won Best New Musical at the WhatsOnStage Awards, and Tom Xander received a nomination for the Laurence Olivier Award for Best Actor in a Supporting Role in a Musical.
 The show closed on June 8, 2025.

 Brazil (2025)

-The first brazilian production of Mean Girls played at Teatro Santander in São Paulo from March to June 2025.
+The first Brazilian production of Mean Girls played at Teatro Santander in São Paulo from March to June 2025.
 Directed by Mariano Detry, the songs were translated into Portuguese.
 The cast included Laura Castro as Cady, Anna Akisue as Regina, Aline Serra as Karen, Gigi Debei as Gretchen and Danielle Winits as Ms Norbury, Mrs George and Ms Heron.

-Planned UK tour (2026)
+UK tour (2026)

-The West End production is expected to tour the UK and Ireland beginning at the Manchester Opera House on 23 February 2026, with performances expected through at least January 2027.
-The cast is set to star Emily Lane as Cady Heron, Vivian Panka as Regina George, Sophie Pourret as Karen Smith, Georgie Buckland as Janis Sarkisian, Max Gill as Damian Hubbard, Karim Zeroual as Kevin Ganatra and Joshua Elmore as Mr Duvall.
+The West End production is touring the UK and Ireland beginning at the Manchester Opera House on 23 February 2026, with performances expected through at least January 2027.
+The tour stars Vivian Panka as Regina, Emily Lane as Cady, Sophie Pourret as Karen, Georgie Buckland as Janis, Max Gill as Damian, Karim Zeroual as Kevin, Joshua Elmore as Mr Duvall, Faye Tozer as Ms Heron/Ms Norbury/Mrs George, and Kiara Dario as Gretchen.